 Call for Journal Articles

-The Hungarian Historical Review invites submissions for its first issue in 2022, the theme of which will be
+The Hungarian Historical Review (hunghist.org) invites submissions for its third issue in 2024, the theme of which will be:

-Please send an abstract of no more than 500 words and a short biographical note with a selected list of the author’s three most important publications (we do not accept full CVs) no later than May 15, 2021.
+Please send an abstract of not more than 500 words and a short biographical note with a selected list of the author’s three most important publications (avoid full CVs) not later than February 15, 2024.

 Proposals should be submitted to the special editor of the issue by email: